|

 | Value_ | Type of the matrix data. |

-| Index_ | Integer type for the indices. |
+| Index_ | Integer type of the indices. |

-| Block_ | Integer type for the blocking factor. |
+| Block_ | Integer type of the blocking factor. |

 | EigenMatrix_ | A floating-point column-major Eigen::Matrix class. |